Turkish inflation remains elevated at 11.77% in August

-ISTANBUL, Sept 3 (Reuters) - Turkey's consumer price inflation was flat and a bit lower than expected at 11.77% year-on-year in August, data showed on Thursday, remaining well above an official target after the lira tumbled to a series of record lows last month.
+ISTANBUL, Sept 3 (Reuters) - Turkish inflation remained elevated though a bit lower than expected at 11.77% year-on-year in August, data showed on Thursday, well above an official target as the lira hit a series of record lows.

+The currency - which slid to another all-time low after the data was released - has kept import prices elevated and offset any downward price pressure as the economy gained pace after coronavirus lockdowns.

 Month-on-month, consumer prices rose 0.86% in August, according to the Turkish Statistical Institute, compared to a Reuters poll forecast of 1%.
 The poll predicted annual inflation of 11.91% in August, after it slipped to 11.76% in July.